shapiro-lab/semper-recode/README.md

 git clone https://github.com/ishaanjdev/semper-recode.git
 ```

-2. SemperRecode can be installed via pip using the following command:
+2. SemperRecode can be installed via pip using the following command (to be implemented):

 ```shell
 pip install SemperRecode
 ```

-3. After the installation is complete, you can import the library in your Python script or interactive session by using the following statement:
+3. After the installation is complete, you can import the library in your Python script or interactive session by using the following statement (to be implemented):

 ```shell
 import semper_recode